Encinitas Physical Therapy

 Neil Sturman, PT, OCS

 His advanced training in physical therapy includes Joint Mobilization, Soft Tissue Mobilization, Cranio-Sacral Therapy, Visceral Manipulation, Strain-Counterstrain, Muscle Energy Technique, Functional Mobilization, PNF, Neuromobilization, McKenzie Spinal Therapy, Stabilization Exercise, and Yoga.
-He has taught post-graduate seminars for over 25 years in the topics of Soft Tissue Mobilization, Cranial Mobilization and Visceral Manipulation.
+He taught post-graduate seminars for over 25 years in the topics of Soft Tissue Mobilization, Cranial Mobilization and Visceral Manipulation.

 He believes that each person has a unique condition that requires a unique, customized treatment to be most effective.
 His passion is practicing, learning and teaching manual therapy.